ibm-cloud-docs/watsonx-ai-saas-automation/responsibilities.md

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-The Watsonx AI SaaS deployable architectures do not identify additional responsibilities besides the one in the generic terms.
+The Watsonx AI SaaS deployable architectures do not identify additional responsibilities besides the ones in the generic terms.

 ## Change management
 {: #change-management}